 There is a calculator on the government website that asks a series of questions and informs you if there is anything in particular your business should do as a consequence of Brexit.
 You can access this at https://www.gov.uk/transition.

 Should you have any questions or queries in relation to this update, then please do not hesitate to reach out to us.
 The Motion Paradox team are here to help.

 We help you overcome the “motion paradox.”
 This may be by partnering with you from the outset to help you avoid this conundrum entirely, or by offering bespoke solutions…

 Copyright Motion Paradox Consulting Limited 2019.
 Motion Paradox Consulting Limited is a limited company registered in England and Wales.
 The company number at Company’s House is 10645866.
-The registered office address is: Aviation House, 5th Floor, 125 Kingsway, London, WC2B 6NH, United Kingdom.
+The registered office address is: 17 Red Lion Square, London, WC1R 4QH, United Kingdom.